davda-si/davda-si/README.md

   </tr>
 </table>

-🎓 I'm a student at **42 Lisbon**, currently working on the last project of the common core.
+🎓 I'm a student at **42 Lisbon**, I just finished the common core!
+Currently looking for work and doing specializations from the 42 Outer Core.
 💡 I've explored many areas of programming inside 42, and I'm always eager to learn more, I also want be proficient and specialize in as many areas of programming as possible.
 🎮 Very interested about **game development**, **cybersecurity**, **software/app development**, and I want to learn more **languages**.